shaomingquan/catalyst-crud-sample/README.md

 1, define a model and define its lifecycle:

 - SingleInstance: single instance just for unmarshal
-- ListInstance: return collection of test instance, just for return values
+- ListInstance: return collection of test instance, just for return values·
 - NewInstance: when new item, add some default value
 - ReturnInstance: when get list
 - Put???